jakbrtz/Git-Game/README.md

 * `switch` - change which branch you're on
 * `merge` - combine two branches
   * In the event of a merge conflict, you must resolve all conflicts by selecting changes from the files.
+* `revert` - undoes a commit, but not necessarily the most recent one

 ## How to make a level